Turkish Cuisine: Regions, Meals, Ingredients & Food Culture

 Fish gets grilled, fried, or slow-poached by the buğulama method, but some of the best dishes are the simplest, like fresh anchovies coated in corn flour and deep-fried.

-Other reasonably priced and popular fish include bonito, farmed sea bass, mackerel, sardines, and farmed sea bream.
+Other commonly sold fish include bonito, farmed sea bass, mackerel, sardines, and farmed sea bream, depending on season and supply.

 Entrail dishes (offal) in Turkish cuisine